Hélène Bouchiat

-Education and career
+Early life and education

-Bouchiat is the daughter of physicists Marie-Anne Bouchiat and Claude Bouchiat, and was a student at the École normale supérieure.
+Bouchiat is the daughter of physicists Marie-Anne (née Guiochon) and Claude Bouchiat.

+She was a student at the École normale supérieure.
 Her 1986 doctoral dissertation, Transition verre de spin : comportement critique et bruit magnétique, was supervised by Philippe Monod at Paris-Sud University.

+Career

-With the exception of an 18-month postdoctoral research visit at Bell Labs, she has spent her entire career with the CNRS.
+With the exception of an 18-month postdoctoral research visit at Bell Labs, Bouchiat has spent her entire career with the CNRS.

-Recognition
+Honors and awards

 Bouchiat is a member of the French Academy of Sciences, elected in 2010.
 The academy also gave her their Anatole and Suzanne Abragam Prize in 1994, and their Jaffé Prize in 1998.
 She won the CNRS bronze and silver medals in 1987 and 2007 respectively.

+Personal life

+Bouchiat has a brother, Vincent Bouchiat who is also a physicist.